Uploaded on Sep 23, 2006

 Allison Crowe performs a traditional song of the season, In the Bleak Midwinter.
 This is part of her live television special, Tidings.

-A live-in-the-studio recording of this song is on Allison Crowe's very popular, and emerging classic, "Tidings" CD/album.
+A live-in-the-studio recording of this song is on Allison Crowe's "Tidings" album - a modern classic.

 In the Bleak Midwinter